contractlevel/sbt/README.md

   - **Description**: Allows an admin to mint a token to a specified address.
   - **Requirements**:
     - Caller must be an admin.
-    - If whitelist is enabled, `account` must be whitelisted.
     - `account` must not be blacklisted.
     - `account` must not already hold a token.
   - **Returns**: `uint256` - The ID of the minted token.